Understanding Executive Function: What It Is and Why It Matters

 Task Analysis: During backlog maintenance or the Daily Aiming Ritual, you break down complex projects into actionable tasks

-Selection: During your Daily Aiming Ritual, you select appropriate tasks from across your backlogs for your daily list
+Selection: During your Daily Aiming Ritual, you select appropriate tasks from across your backlogs for your daily todo list

-Completion & Processing: Completed tasks are checked off on your daily todo list, whereas any incomplete tasks at the end of the day are returned to their backlogs where they can be reassigned during the next Daily Aiming Ritual
+Completion & Processing: Completed tasks are checked off on your daily todo list, whereas any incomplete tasks at the end of the day are returned to their backlogs where they can be reassigned during your next Daily Aiming Ritual

 Implementation Challenges and Solutions